top of page

-The MLB Hall of Fame, a shrine to baseball history, is home to the complete story of America’s Pastime.
+The National Baseball Hall of Fame, a shrine to baseball history, is home to the complete story of America’s Pastime.
 A home to the game’s greats, being enshrined in the Hall of Fame is the greatest honor that could be bestowed upon any former player.
 Throughout the entirety of MLB’s history, less than 2% of players have been elected to the Hall of Fame.
 Its selective nature makes election a prestigious honor.
 Over time however, many deserving players have been robbed of the opportunity to have their very own plaque in the hall, with their strong cases ultimately overlooked.
+This years ballot features some players who will likely join that group.

-Here are 5 overlooked players on the 2025 ballot, who deserve the call to Cooperstown:
+Here are five overlooked players on the 2025 ballot, who deserve the call to Cooperstown:

 Mark Buehrle